19danny94/STM32_GPS_NEO_DECODE/README.md

 Please make sure you selected "Generate peripheral initialization as a pair of .c/.h" at your "project manager Tab" in Cube IDE include the GPS.h into you Project

-ad your Callback Function for the reception interrupt like this:
+add your Callback Function for the reception interrupt like this:

 	void HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart)
 	{